roytang/blog/content/post/2020/03/covid19/index.md

 *Could the government have done more during January and February?* Less factual, but in my opinion also yes.
 We basically wasted a lot of time in January and February twiddling our thumbs.
 As far as I can tell, no additional preparations were done in Feb other than the China travel bans.
 Total travel ban from other countries only happned when the lockdown/ECQ happened in early March, IIRC.
 (Feel free to correct me if I'm wrong.)

+*Were we the first to lockdown, as Duterte implies?* Obviously not!

+As of tonight, we are at 4076 (+206) cases and 203 (+21) deaths.
+Biggest deaths jump so far!

+Since it is the Holy Week long weekend, and updating this everyday is getting tiresome, I might skip a few days and maybe resume on Easter Sunday.
+Unless something outlandish happens, which is not outside the realm of possibility!

 To be continued...